SUMMARY OF REASONED WRITING

 2) List the independent and dependent variables.
 Enumerating all variables relevant to the immediate topic or question can clarify your thinking and help to select strong frameworks and create useful outlines.
 It can also be helpful to rank or prioritize the independent and dependent variables according to importance.
 First drafts can then focus on addressing only the variables that are most important to the arguments and conclusions of the specific section of the paper that you are working on.

 3) Clearly and deliberately create an appropriate framework.
 Deliberately create a framework to structure the particular level of the written document that you are creating (e.g. the entire paper, a section of the paper, a specific paragraph).
 Most often, the framework connects the independent and dependent variables, and embodies the logical steps necessary for each connection.
 Most aspects of scientific papers will require trees and reasoned frameworks (although lists can be helpful for explaining hierarchies, such as listing the measurable predictions associated with a general hypothesis).
 Creating conceptual and graphical frameworks helps people meaningfully understand information, and therefore can also contribute to clear communication.
+Importantly, selecting appropriate frameworks ensures that every element (fact, concept, etc.) is deliberately and clearly connected to one or more other elements to form a recognizable structure.

 4) Use collected research to make the framework specific.
 For papers and sections of papers, specificity involves creating a strong outline.
 Strong outlines are constructed from statements that are clear, specific conclusions, linked to each other with logical transitions.
 When using a reasoned framework (a vast majority of the time), the outline clearly identifies the logic of the overall argument of the paper or the section.
 Using the research from step (1) above, you can informally come to tentative conclusions that form the basis for a specific outline.